pcostanza/closer-mop/README.md

 # Closer to MOP
 Closer to MOP is a compatibility layer that rectifies many of the absent or incorrect CLOS MOP features across a broad range of Common Lisp implementations.

+Closer to MOP is also provided by [Quicklisp](https://www.quicklisp.org/).

 Currently, the following Common Lisp implementations are supported:
 * Allegro Common Lisp 10.0 Express Edition
 * Armed Bear Common Lisp 1.3.3